STUB Q4 2025 Earnings Call Summary | Stock Taper

 • Free Cash Flow: Nearly 70% conversion of adjusted EBITDA.

-• Debt Reduction: Total debt decreased by approximately 35% to $1.5 billion.
+• Debt Reduction: Total debt reduced by approximately 35%, down to $1.5 billion.

 2. Strategic Updates and Business Highlights

-• The company is shifting from a business development-led strategy to a product-led approach, focusing on direct issuance and leveraging AI for operational efficiency.
+• The company is transitioning to a product-led strategy focusing on direct ticket issuance and enhancing its advertising business.

 3. Forward Guidance and Outlook

-• The company anticipates continued market share gains in North America and accelerated growth in international markets, which currently account for about 15% of GMS.
+• The guidance reflects expectations of continued market share gains in North America and accelerated growth in international markets.

 4. Bad News, Challenges, or Points of Concern